The Music Department offers individual music lessons taught by its staff of professional instructors.

 Music Lesson (MUSL) courses are listed as requiring instructor permission.
-Suzette Farnham, Music Department Coordinator, serves as roster manager for all MUSL courses and will respond promptly to your registration request.
+Janice Murphy, Music Lessons Coordinator, serves as roster manager for all MUSL courses and will respond promptly to your registration request.

-If you have any questions, contact Ms. Farnham.
+If you have any questions, contact Ms. Murphy.

 AUDITING the lesson (Fee Charged to student account)